-- All ELs will receive Integrated ELD in all content classes throughout their school day - Integrated ELD teachers will receive professional development that focuses on topics such as ELD Standards, key features of Integrated ELD, the ELA/ELD Framework and strategies that support scholars to develop proficiency in reading, writing, listening and speaking within the content area - Integrated ELD content courses are taught by teachers with the appropriate state authorizations language acquisition and helping scholars attain the knowledge outlined in the content area standards.
+· All ELs will receive Integrated ELD in all content classes throughout their school day

+• Integrated ELD teachers will receive professional development that focuses on topics such as ELD Standards, key features of Integrated ELD, the ELA/ELD Framework and strategies that support scholars to develop proficiency in reading, writing, listening and speaking within the content area

+• Integrated ELD content courses are taught by teachers with the appropriate state authorizations

+To maximize opportunities for language uses and content mastery teachers need to create a safe environment that promotes academic risk taking.
+Classroom instruction focuses on both language acquisition and helping scholars attain the knowledge outlined in the content area standards.
 Improvement of language and literacy are at the heart of instruction.
 Integrated classrooms are comprised of ELs with mixed levels and abilities; but, the common goal is to promote Academic language.
 Classrooms that foster language acquisition include: